realA10001986/Time-Circuits-Display/README.md

 If this option is unchecked, the TCD starts up without waiting.

 Note: If both this and the option *__HA controls Fake-Power at startup__* are checked, the TCD will switch Fake-Power on if a connection to the broker can't be established within 45 seconds after booting.
 Keypad command 996 can be then used to switch off HA Fake-Power control.

+##### &#9193; Message/Topic for 60x

+Those text fields contain both topics as well as messages to be sent through keypad commands 600 to 609.

 ## Appendix B: Time zones